 Installing drywall with flexible acoustic caulking under joint areas improves performance a lot by preventing noise leaks.
 But to get really good sound performance, you need to know more about how sound resistance is measured.

-Sound resistance is generally measured on a scale called the Sound Transmission Class (STC).
+Sound resistance is often measured on a scale called the Sound Transmission Class (STC).
 This rates the minimum sound resistance of a floor or ceiling at all frequencies.
 The greater the STC, the more effective the blocking of sound.
 A 2×4 wall covered in 1/2” drywall, for instance, has a measly STC of about 30 – not even enough to prevent loud speech from being understood from a neighbouring room, and certainly not enough to preserve domestic bliss in a home with a workshop in the basement.
 The standard type of open basement ceiling, with exposed joists and subfloor is even worse.
 You might as well be woodworking underneath an amplified bongo drum.

 Since most noise that travels up from a basement shop comes through the floor, it makes sense to focus resources there, at least initially.
-And as you’d guess, simply putting 1/2” drywall on the underside of floor joists boosts the STC of the whole floor structure to only about 36 – not nearly enough to make it worthwhile.
+And as you’d guess, simply putting 1/2” drywall on the underside of floor joists boosts the STC of the whole floor structure to only about 36 – better than nothing but not nearly enough to make it worthwhile.
 A better option is to install 5/8” drywall over sheet metal strips call resilient channel.
 These fasten to the underside of the floor joists, separating the drywall from wood and blocking sound transmission much more effectively.
-Adding fiberglass batts between the joists before drywall installation boosts the entire floor to a pleasant STC of over 50.
+Adding fiberglass batts between joists before drywall installation boosts the entire floor to a pleasant STC of over 50.

 Unless you’re lucky enough to have the whole basement for your hobby, partition walls will also be part of your workshop plans.
 And here you should aim for a wall design that delivers at least 40 STC.
 A 2×4 wall with a double layer of 1/2” drywall on each side will do that, but far better is something called a double-stud wall.
 Staggered 2×4 studs on a wider, 2×6 top and bottom plate boosts STC to 50.
 Add fiberglass between the studs and performance gets even better.
 The idea of the staggered studs is to eliminate the continuity of wood from one side of the wall through to the other.
 Sound is transmitted best through the vibration of solid materials, so the more you can eliminate this kind of direct travel route the better.
 That’s a staggered stud wall in the photo below, also part of my workshop construction.

 Click below to watch a detailed video on boosting sound resistance in both ceiling and wall situations.
+This video comes from my online course HOW TO FINISH YOUR BASEMENT THE RIGHT WAY.

 Did you find this useful, perhaps even interesting?
 Please consider making a contribution to help me cover the cost of producing and publishing content like this.
 Click the “buy me a coffee” button below and you’ll find it fast, safe and easy to make a contribution.
 Thank you to everyone who contributes regularly.